- Doctorate Honoris Causa, University of Oulu, Finland, Spring 2017

 PhD Economics, Yale University, 1995

 Gautam Gowrisankaran joined the Eller College of Management as Associate Professor of Economics in 2007.
-He was appointed the Arizona Public Service Professor of Economics in 2011 and the Peter and Nancy Salter Chair in Healthcare Management in 2020.
-His research focuses on industrial organization; health economics; energy and environmental economics; and applied econometrics.
-In recent papers, he has examined the gains from environmental regulations being dynamic; the presence and causes of non-rational decision-making for drug purchases under Medicare Part D; the social costs of renewable energy accounting for the fact that it is intermittent; microfoundations of applied bargaining models; and the impact of hospital mergers on bargaining leverage and prices (among other topics).
+He was appointed the Arizona Public Service professor of economics in 2011 and the Peter and Nancy Salter Chair in Healthcare Management in 2020.
+His research focuses on industrial organization, health economics, energy and environmental economics and applied econometrics.
+In recent papers, he has examined the gains from environmental regulations being dynamic, the presence and causes of non-rational decision-making for drug purchases under Medicare Part D, the social costs of renewable energy accounting for the fact that it is intermittent, micro-foundations of applied bargaining models and the impact of hospital mergers on bargaining leverage and prices (among other topics).
 He earned his PhD in Economics from Yale University in 1995 and is the recipient of a 2017 Doctorate Honoris Causa from the University of Oulu.
-His previous teaching experience includes Harvard University, the University of Minnesota, and Washington University in St. Louis.
+He has previously taught at Harvard University, the University of Minnesota and Washington University in St. Louis.

 - ECON 551 Business Strategy

 - ECON 696F Economics of Dynamic IO

 - Blundell, Wesley, Gautam Gowrisankaran and Ashley Langer (2020).
 “Escalation of Scrutiny: The Gains from Dynamic Enforcement of Environmental Regulations.
 Forthcoming, American Economic Review.

 - Dalton, Christina M., Gowrisankaran, Gautam and Robert Town (2020).
 “Salience, Myopia and Complex Dynamic Incentives: Evidence from Medicare Part D.” The Review of Economic Studies 87:822-869.